gmariotti/lassim/INSTALL.md

 ```
 Make sure to pass all the test after the call to `make test` and `python -c ...`

-Then, add the following environment variables, usually by adding them to the `.bashrc` file
+Then, add the following environment variable, usually by adding them to the `.bashrc` file
 ```
 # CUSTOM - PyGMO
-export CPLUS_INCLUDE_PATH="path/to/python/include/python<version>/:$CPLUS_INCLUDE_PATH"
 export LD_LIBRARY_PATH="path/to/install/pagmo/lib:$LD_LIBRARY_PATH"
 ```

 Known Issues
 ------------
-- Before installing PyGMO on Ubuntu based distributions, is necessary to modify **line 397** of `pagmo/CMakeLists.txt` with the following one:
+- **[FIXED]** Before installing PyGMO on Ubuntu based distributions, is necessary to modify **line 397** of
+`pagmo/CMakeLists.txt` with the following one:
 `TARGET_LINK_LIBRARIES(main pagmo_static ${MANDATORY_LIBRARIES})`

 - Seems like that versions of [SciPy > 1.17.1](http://www.scipy.org/) are missing **libstdc++.so** or have a version of it
 different from **GLIBCXX_3.4.21**.
 If you're using [Anaconda](https://anaconda.org/), version [4.1.1](https://repo.continuum.io/archive/index.html) is the best one to
 install, at least for now.